MichaelChungyoun/mchungy.github.io/research.md

 ### Current Research Projects

-My current research projects involve utilizing advancements in `denoising diffusion probabilistic models` and `natural language processing` to design powerful therapeutic antibody candidates.
-Some of my current projects include:
+My ongoing research focuses on leveraging advancements in `denoising diffusion probabilistic models` and `natural language processing` to develop highly effective `therapeutic antibody candidates`.
+Here are a few of the projects I am currently working on:
-* A `diffusion model` that jointly diffuses antibody sequence identity, residue coordinates, and residue orientations for applications in antibody design
+* Development of a `diffusion model` that jointly diffuses antibody sequence identity, residue coordinate, and residue orientation for applications in antibody design
-* A comparison of protein design performance with `state space models`, `GPT-style transformers`, and `linear complexity transformers`
+* Comparitive analysis of protein design performance using `state space models`, `GPT-style transformers`, and `linear complexity transformers`
-* A benchmark of the ability of `large protein language models` at capturing the biophysical properties of therapeutic antibodies
+* Creation of a benchmark to asses the ability of `large protein language models` in capturing the biophysical properties of therapeutic antibodies

 ### Publications